 Not always, but there are cases, where dreamers (not knowing about lucid dreaming) are having some control over the dream characters, the story, and the environment.

-But lucid dreaming does not necessarily mean that you will be able to control your dream too.
+Lucid dreaming does not necessarily mean that you will be able to control your dream too.

-Still, you can learn to control your dreams, with time and consistency.
+Yet, you can learn to control your dreams, with time and consistency.

 The level of which a person can control their dream if they are lucid varies to a high extent.